oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 **Difficulty**

-Hard
+Easy
 ***
 ### Project 14: Feedback threads in feedback tab do not reorder by recent updates in real time
 **Context**

-Every exploration can have feedback set on it.
-This feedback can be modified.
-We can view the feedback threads within the exploration editor.
-Our feedback threads are not ordered correctly.
-We would like to order them in real time to show the most recent feedback threads.
+It is possible for students to submit feedback to any exploration, and this generates an "issue thread" which can have further messages appended to it.
+The feedback threads are viewable within the exploration editor, but they are not ordered correctly.
+We would like to order them in real-time to show the most recent feedback threads at the top.
 [[Issue tracker link](https://github.com/oppia/oppia/issues/5508)]

 **Deliverables**